HMS Patrol (1904)

-HMS Patrol was one of two Pathfinder-class scout cruisers which served built for the Royal Navy in the first decade of the 20th century.
+HMS Patrol was one of two Pathfinder-class scout cruisers built for the Royal Navy in the first decade of the 20th century.
 The ship was in reserve for most of the first decade of her existence.
 After the beginning of the First World War in August 1914, she was assigned to coastal defence duties on the East Coast of England.
 Patrol was badly damaged during the German bombardment of Hartlepool in mid-December 1914 when she attempted to exit the harbour during the bombardment.
 After repairs were completed she remained on coast defence duties until she was transferred to the Irish Sea in 1918.
 The ship was paid off in 1919 and sold for scrap in 1920.

 Design and description

 The Pathfinder-class ships were one of four classes of scout cruisers ordered by the Admiralty in 1902–1903 and 1903–1904 Naval Programmes.
 These ships were intended to work with destroyer flotillas, leading their torpedo attacks and backing them up when attacked by other destroyers, although they quickly became less useful as destroyer speeds increased before the First World War.
 They had a length between perpendiculars of 370 ft, a beam of 38 ft 9 in and a draught of 15 ft 2 in at deep load.
 The ships displaced 2940 LT at normal load and 3240 LT at deep load.
 Their crew consisted of 289 officers and ratings.

 The ships were powered by a pair of three-cylinder triple-expansion steam engines, each driving one shaft, using steam provided by a dozen Laird-Normand boilers.
 The engines were designed to produce a total of 16500 ihp which was intended to give a maximum speed of 25 kn.
 The Pathfinder-class cruisers carried enough coal to give them a range of 3400 nmi at 10 kn.

 The main armament of the Pathfinder class consisted of ten quick-firing (QF) 12-pounder 3 in 18-cwt guns.
 Three guns were mounted abreast on the forecastle and the quarterdeck, with the remaining four guns positioned port and starboard amidships.
 They also carried eight 3-pounder Hotchkiss guns and two above-water 18-inch (450 mm) torpedo tubes, one on each broadside.
 The ships' protective deck armour ranged in thickness from 0.75 to 1.125 in and the conning tower had armour 3 in inches thick.
 They had a waterline belt 2 in thick abreast engine rooms only.